-The Division, in consultation with Materials Management, must identify the appropriate procurement stream from the list set out below.
-If the deliverables will be required on a regular or an ongoing basis, the Division should consult with Materials Management with respect to the establishment of a Standing Offer or Qualified Supplier Roster.
+The Division, in consultation with Materials Management, must identify the appropriate Procurement stream from the list set out below.
+If the Deliverables will be required on a regular or an ongoing basis, the Division should consult with Materials Management with respect to the establishment of a Standing Offer or Qualified Supplier Roster.

-Circumstances Procurement Stream Procurement of deliverables not exceeding the applicable Open Competition Thresholds set out in Schedule B. Invitational Competition Procurement of deliverables with a procurement value equal to or exceeding the applicable Open Competition Thresholds set out in Schedule B. Open Competition Establishment of a Standing Offer or Qualified Supplier Roster for any deliverables.
-Open Competition Non-Standard Procurement justified under specified circumstances set out in the Non-Standard Procurement Protocol. • b) Procurement Project Plan
+Circumstances Procurement Stream Procurement of Deliverables not exceeding the applicable Open Competition Thresholds set out in Schedule B. Invitational Competition Procurement of Deliverables with a Procurement Value equal to or exceeding the applicable Open Competition Thresholds set out in Schedule B. Open Competition Establishment of a Standing Offer or Qualified Supplier Roster for any Deliverables.
+Open Competition Non-Standard Procurement justified under specified circumstances set out in the Non-Standard Procurement Protocol.
+Limited Competition or Non-Competitive Procurement b) Procurement Project Plan

 The Division is responsible for developing a detailed Procurement Project Plan.
-The specific information required in the detailed Procurement Project Plan will depend on the applicable procurement stream.
+The specific information required in the detailed Procurement Project Plan will depend on the applicable Procurement stream.
 The Division must complete Part 2 of the Procurement Project Plan form to ensure that all requirements of project planning are met.
 This document is included in the Procurement Project Planning Protocol and can be obtained online.

-In addition to identifying the appropriate procurement stream, the following information is required in the Procurement Project Plan:
+In addition to identifying the appropriate Procurement stream, the following information is required in the Procurement Project Plan: